-TakedownStudio.com

-This option will open up your web browser and take you to Sierra's tactical action gateway, TakedownStudio.com.
-Featuring the latest news, MODs, and interaction with all parts of the tactical community, TakedownStudio.com is your one-stop source for everything tactical.
+Clicking on the SWAT3.com tab will open up your web browser and take you to the SWAT3.com website.
+With updates, MODs, and interaction from all parts of the tactical community, SWAT3.com is your one-stop source for everything tactical.
+Officer Screen